o’clock. Twenty chairs. A book

 for Luke, the object of this holy sadness

 who never breathed with us our troubled air:

 and so a family is defined.

-the noisy work of tending to the living.
+can't stop the noisy work of tending to

 The half-hour service done, a dozen guests